 Sailfish live in the warm, temperate waters of various oceans, often residing in areas where the water is shallow and sunlit.

-However, these fishes like to venture deeper in search of food, with depths of up to 1,150 ft (350 m) reported.
+However, these fish like to venture deeper in search of food, with depths of up to 1,150 ft (350 m) reported.
 They tend to stay away from the coastlines, preferring the open waters of the ocean.

 They move to different areas to follow the seasonal changes in water temperature and prey availability.
 Adult sailfish typically migrate to warmer waters during the winter.
 Their migration patterns may vary from region to region; some sailfish can migrate hundreds of miles to the equator during certain seasons, while others may only move short distances.